25thElio/Minesweeper/README.md

 # Minesweeper
 Discription:
 This is my quick and dirty text based version of Minesweeper in python.
-Please do not try at home!

 Instructions:
 Just follow terminal-instructions.